RedisLabs/raft/docs/Using.md

 Cluster Initialization
 ------------------

 You need to follow these steps when you want to initialize a cluster.
-(Preparing to use it for the first time)
+(Preparing the cluster for the first time use)
 - You need to start a single node first.
 This node will be the first node in the cluster.
 Other nodes can join this node later.
 - Initialize the node, set term 1, and make the node leader.
 - Submit the configuration entry of the node.